deltachat/deltachat-pages/_posts/2025-01-22-webxdc-notifications.md

 and supported by many contributing experts in the background, we are playfully addressing the no-billionaire-platforms challenge with [webxdc](https://webxdc.org), a container format and API for "chat-shared web apps".
-Technically, webxdc apps are HTML5 apps but instead of the HTTP protocol they use [Peer-to-Peer send/receive APIs](https://webxdc.org/docs/spec/sendUpdate.html) implemented by webxdc-capable messengers, allowing to rebase relations between developers and users by saying
+Technically, webxdc apps are [network-sandboxed HTML5 apps](https://delta.chat/en/2023-05-22-webxdc-security) and instead of the HTTP protocol they use [Peer-to-Peer send/receive APIs](https://webxdc.org/docs/spec/sendUpdate.html) implemented by webxdc-capable messengers, allowing to rebase relations between developers and users, and saying

-- **Bye Bye to surveillance capitalism**: users have both the code and the data of their web apps in their hands and benefit from end-to-end encrypted messaging not only during regular chat messaging but also during their private web app usage.
+- **Bye Bye to surveillance capitalism**:
+  Users have both the code and the data of their web apps in their hands and benefit from end-to-end encrypted messaging not only during regular chat messaging but also during their private web app usage.